Resources from Luke's Place

 Family court operations guide

-A detailed resource for anyone navigating Ontario's evolving family court system, this guide covers serving and filing documents, virtual court appearances, where to get support and more.
-Last updated in January 2024.
+This guide is designed for anyone navigating Ontario's family court system.
+It covers serving and filing documents, virtual court appearances, where to get support, and more.

 For service providers